lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 |	Servlet Engine Tomcat | Use Tomcats *path-to-lucee-installation\tomcat\bin\setenv.bat or path-to-lucee-installation\tomcat\bin\setenv.sh* and add the system property using `CATALINA_OPTS`.
 See [Tomcats 9.0 Documentation (see 3.3)](https://tomcat.apache.org/tomcat-9.0-doc/RUNNING.txt)	|
  CommandBox | In CommandBox *System Properties* can be set like Environment Variables in the `.env` file. |

 In Tomcat *System Properties* are passed to the JVM servlet engine Tomcat on startup by populating CATALINA_OPTS with the -D flag, e.g. `-Dlucee.full.null.support=true` (note that there is no space between the -D flag and the system property key/value).

-In Tomcat it's recommended to set CATALINA_OPTS in the setenv.bat/setenv.sh file.
+With Tomcat it's recommended to set CATALINA_OPTS in the setenv.bat/setenv.sh file.

 **For Windows:** Create a batch file at  *path-to-lucee-installation\tomcat\bin\setenv.bat* with the following content: